Lugnås guitars: Classical guitars

 In 1964 Hans Persson designed a range of classical guitars for Swedish guitar virtuoso Evert Ahlander.
 The 6 models ranged from school instruments (Student and Rondino) to standard and concert guitars (Menuett, Classic, Soloist and Concert).
 In total 7 000 guitars were manufactured under the Ahlander brand.
 A few years later, in 1967, Hans Persson launched a new range of guitars under the Swedtone brand.
 These included the Carina, Palermo, Cremona, Tarragona and the 7/8 sized school guitar Serenad.
 The Palermo and the Serenad were also available with steel strings.
 The Lugnås brand was refined with a new logotype in 1969, and the models Granada, Toledo, Sevilla, Valencia, Tarragona and Studio sold well until production ceased in 1976.
 During the 60's, the factory also supplied 70 000 necks to Levin and Goya guitars manufactured in Gothenburg.

 In the 70's, the Lugnås factory produced for jazz guitarist and music shop owner Birger Steiner under the Steiner and BS brands.
 The guitars were discontinued after Birger Steiner sold his business to EMI.

 When Levin changed ownership in 1982 and production was restarted the year after, Hans Persson guitar factory was contracted to manufacture bodies to the new models.
 In 1988, the production of Levin's top-of-the-line classical guitars, the Classic 8, 10 and 12 models, was moved to the factory.
-Since, 5 000 Levin guitars have left the Lugnås factory.
+More than 6 000 Levin guitars have been produced by the Lugnås factory.

 Family business

 Lennart Persson took over after his father died in 1999.

 In 2012, Lugnås Gitarr AB was formed to secure Swedish guitar production in the Lugnås guitar factory, including Hans Persson's legacy brands Swedtone and Lugnås.

-To date, more than 45,000 guitars have been built in the Lugnås factory.
+As of 2014, the Lugnås factory has built more than 45,000 guitars.